Hal Prewitt: Prewitt Management

-Racing – Notable wins and finishes
+In 2012, Prewitt founded Prewitt Management, a Florida-based art business with offices in Boca Raton and Miami, Florida and Park City, Utah.
+Prewitt's art is in a wide array of genres and mediums including oils, acrylics, pencil drawings and photography.
+His production sizes range from small to greater than 20 feet.
+His works are displayed in many public and private venues.
+Some of his artworks were displayed in his gallery on Main Street, Park City, Utah until the summer of 2017.

+Sporting career

+Racing

+Prewitt first became active in racing while growing up in Daytona Beach, Florida in the 1970s and driving in SCCA events.
+He became serious in 2004 after attending Skip Barber Racing School.

+He was a professional level driver for various teams in international and North American endurance road race events.
+From 2004 to 2006, he set numerous lap records in Sports Car Club of America, PBOC Motorsports Club and National Auto Sport Association (NASA) classes, and was the overall winner in the PBOC 2005 and 2006 Race Series season.
+In 2006 and 2007, Prewitt won numerous 1st place and class wins in Historic Sportscar Racing (HSR), Rolex Endurance Series and the Historic GT Series.
+He won the 2006 National Auto Sport Association National Championship at Mid-Ohio Sports Car Course, driving the Porsche 911 GT3 RS that won 2nd place in class for the 2003 24 Hours of Le Mans.

-Prewitt retired in 2015 after driving in more than 200 professional level (most televised or broadcast) and other events held worldwide.
-He qualified for a career total 200 races (140 Sprint and 60 Endurance) and drove in 30 endurance (24 hours or longer) events at 33 tracks in races held by IMSA (part of NASCAR), other in the USA and international events.
+Prewitt retired in 2015 after driving in more than 200 events.
+In his final year (2015), he finished as the No. 1 American and 4th out of 819 international drivers from 58 countries in the 2015 International Endurance Series Championship.
+He qualified for a career total of 200 races (140 Sprint and 60 Endurance) and drove in 30 endurance events (24 hours or longer) at 33 tracks in races held by IMSA (part of NASCAR), and others in the US and international events.
 He has won 73 firsts, 30 seconds and 10 third places for 41% wins in 180 starts and for 63% podium finishes.
 He has a low 3.61% did not finish (DNF) incident rate.

-He first became active in racing while growing up in Daytona Beach, Florida in the 1970s and driving in SCCA events.
-He became serious in 2004 after attending Skip Barber Racing School.

-Prewitt was a professional level driver racing for many teams in selected International and North American Endurance road race events supporting his sponsors and EveryLapCounts.com, a global fund raising effort for children's charitable causes.
-He enjoyed Endurance rather than Sprint racing.

-In his final year (2015), he finished as the No. 1 American and 4th out of 819 international drivers from 58 countries in the 2015 International Endurance Series Championship.

-After 2007 and until retiring, he raced in many endurance races held worldwide and at most F1 tracks.
-Most of these were televised or broadcast.

-For many years he mostly driven for Cor Euser Racing in many BMW, and Lotus Evora.

-In 2006 and 2007, Prewitt won numerous 1st place and class wins while racing in Historic Sportscar Racing (HSR), Rolex Endurance Series and the Historic GT Series.
-He won the 2006 National Auto Sport Association (NASA) National Championship at Mid-Ohio Sports Car Course while driving the Porsche 911 GT3 RS that won 2nd place in class for the 2003 24 Hours of Le Mans.

-From 2004 to 2006, he captured numerous lap records in SCCA, PBOC Motorsports Club and National Auto Sport Association (NASA) classes and was overall winner in the PBOC 2005 and 2006 Race Series season.

 Fishing

 Prewitt is a sport fisherman.
 Over the years, he has caught and released more than one thousand Billfish with many of them tagged for science research.
 Most of these were captured "stand up", not using a fishing chair and on light tackle.
 Prewitt was selected as Atlantic Ocean Angler of the Year 1992, recognized and awarded by International Game Fish Association (IGFA) as the angler who Tagged & Released the most Sailfish in 1990, 1991 and 1992 and White Marlin in 1992.
-In 1989, Power and Motoryacht Magazine named him one of America's Top Ten Anglers of 1988.
+In 1989, Power and Motor-yacht Magazine named him one of America's Top Ten Anglers of 1988.

 In 1988, he won the Bahamas Billfish Championship (BBC).
-This annual award recognizes the overall champion of six tournaments located in the Bahamas held on Bimini, Cat Cay, Walker's Cay, Berry Islands and the Abacos.
+This annual award recognizes the overall champion of six tournaments located in the Bahamas held on Bimini, Cat Cay, Walker's Cay, Berry Islands and the Abaco Islands.